mapaction/flood-mapping-tool/README.md

 - Linux: `/home/USERNAME/.config/earthengine/credentials`
 - MacOS: `/Users/USERNAME/.config/earthengine/credentials`

-The credentials will be used when using Google Earth Engine in the app.
+The credentials will be used when initialising Google Earth Engine in the app.

+#### Run the app

 Finally, open a terminal and run